ZY115/SBYEC/README.md

 All development work builds upon the **existing WordPress database, content, and structure** inherited from the previous project team.

----

 ### Add-ons
-Since the system runs on WordPress, these plugins (not Ruby gems) are essential:

 | Plugin / Add-on | Purpose |
 |------------------|----------|